petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/battlecards/current-battlecards.md

 ### Sitecore

-* Sitecore is a DXP focussed on marketing driven opportunities.
+* Sitecore is a DXP focused on marketing driven opportunities.
 * Gartner reports that some customers accumulate more technical debt from each version upgrade.
 * Customers report limited out-of-the-box capabilities that require a lot of customization and hidden costs, as well as a lack of direct support to all customers.